adsyam/tic-tac-toe/README.md

 })
 ```

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b <branch-name>`
-3. Make your changes and commit them: `git commit -m '<commit-message>'`
-4. Push your changes to the branch: `git push origin <branch-name>`
-5. Submit a pull request

 ## Bugs

 - As of writing this, this is my 1st time dealing with Node JS w/o prior experience